Promoting Good Attendance

 A parent or carer’s guide to good attendance

 What are my responsibilities regarding my child’s school attendance?

-As a parent/carer it is your responsibility to ensure that a child of compulsory school age attends school both regularly and punctually.
-The local authority has a duty to ensure that all parents/carers fulfil this responsibility.
-Doncaster Council deems satisfactory attendance as 96% or above.
+As a parent or carer it is your responsibility to ensure that a child of compulsory school age attends school both regularly and punctually.
+The local authority has a duty to ensure that all parents and carers fulfil this responsibility.
+Doncaster Council's aim is for all children to achieve full attendance.

 Why is it important for my child to attend school regularly?